/

 When you send us something, it is best for you to call our office or send one of our team members an email to let us know what you have sent, as well as the tracking number.

 What can my attorney do for me?
+Can you help me with other issues?

 If any of these things intersect with your immigration status (such as getting divorced, getting arrested, etc.), we may be able to inform you of how it affects your immigration status and options.
+We may also recommend that you speak with an attorney licensed to advise you in your state.

 We will also be working only on the issues that have been agreed upon in our contract.
 If other immigration issues arise that require time and effort from our team, you may reach out to learn your options, or our team may contact you with additional proposed contracts or requests for new legal fee payments.